Saanya-Khanna/Factors-influencing-US-House-Prices/README.md

 # Factors Influencing US House Prices

 # Description:
-This project delves into a comprehensive analysis of the U.S. housing market using SQL inner joins.
-Leveraging the "US_House_Price" table, this endeavor explores the integration of related data from auxiliary tables, such as "Location" and "Economic_Indicators," to derive valuable insights into housing trends, economic indicators, and geographical aspects.
-The inner join technique is employed to seamlessly combine data based on shared identifiers, offering a holistic view of the U.S. housing landscape.
+Embark on a comprehensive exploration of the U.S. housing market, unraveling key insights through the fusion of SQL inner joins and Python visualization techniques.
+This project delves into critical factors such as DATE, building_permits, const_price_index, delinquency_rate, GDP, house_for_sale_or_sold, housing_subsidies, income, interest_rate, and mortgage_rate.
+The goal is to gain a nuanced understanding of their collective impact on U.S. house prices, employing both SQL and Python to extract valuable insights from interconnected datasets.

 # Data Source:
-The U.S. housing market data employed in this project is taken from [Factors influencing U.S. house prices](https://www.kaggle.com/datasets/jyotsnagurjar/factors-influencing-us-house-prices) sources that provide up-to-date information on housing prices, economic indicators, and regional demographics.
-The dataset has been meticulously organized, encompassing tables such as "US_House_Price," "Location," and "Economic_Indicators" to facilitate a holistic analysis.
+The U.S. housing market data originates from [Factors influencing U.S. house prices](https://www.kaggle.com/datasets/jyotsnagurjar/factors-influencing-us-house-prices), providing up-to-date information on factors influencing house prices.
+The dataset encompasses fields such as DATE, building_permits, const_price_index, delinquency_rate, GDP, house_for_sale_or_sold, housing_subsidies, income, interest_rate, and mortgage_rate.

 # Skills Used:
 - Inner Joins
 - SQL Querying
 - Data Analysis
 - Database Management
+- Python (Data Visualization)

 # Usage:
-The SQL queries provided in this project are designed to be executed in a SQL environment connected to a database containing U.S. housing market data.
-Each query focuses on a specific aspect of analysis, showcasing the power of inner joins in extracting meaningful information from interconnected datasets.
-Users can run these queries individually or collectively to gain a nuanced understanding of the U.S. housing market.
+- Execute the SQL queries provided in this project within a SQL environment connected to a database housing U.S. housing market data.
+Driven by inner joins, these queries enable a seamless exploration of the interconnected dataset.
+- Python scripts, including the provided code, transform raw data into visually compelling representations, facilitating a deeper understanding of U.S. housing market trends.

-# Instructions:
+# Python Code:
-1. Ensure access to the U.S. housing market database, including the "US_House_Price," "Location," and "Economic_Indicators" tables.
-2. Copy and execute the desired SQL queries in a SQL environment connected to the relevant database.
-3. Review the query results to explore insights derived from the integrated data.
+The Python code leverages pandas and matplotlib to visualize average house prices over the years.
+It reads data from the CSV file, converts the 'DATE' column to datetime format, extracts year and month information, and calculates mean prices grouped by year.
+The resulting trend visualization offers a clear depiction of average house price dynamics.

 # Contributing:
-Contributions to this project are welcomed.
-Users are encouraged to submit pull requests or open issues for suggestions, improvements, or additional queries related to U.S. housing market analysis with inner joins.
+Contributions to this project are encouraged.
+Submit pull requests or open issues for suggestions, improvements, or additional queries related to U.S. housing market analysis with inner joins and Python-based visualization.

 # Acknowledgements:
-Special thanks to the maintainers of the U.S. housing market dataset for enabling this project.
-Additionally, appreciation is extended to the SQL community for fostering collaborative learning and exploration of data analysis techniques.
+Special thanks to the maintainers of the U.S. housing market dataset for their commitment to providing a valuable resource for analysis.